utilitywarehouse/gatekeeper-template-manifests/README.md

 ## Testing

-The rego policies and kustomize build can be tested with `make`.
+The rego policies, `ConstraintTemplates` and kustomize build can be tested with `make`.

 Or the tests can be ran separately:

 ```
+$ make opa
-$ make rego
+$ make constraint
 $ make kustomize
 ```